Dear friends,

 "To understand an organism, we must study:

-- its genetic script and how it is transmitted
+- its genetic script and how it

 - its structure and physiology